 The brains of children with ADHD have shown lower levels of dopamine, zinc, and magnesium.
 Researchers need to continue to be diligent in studying ADHD to determine the exact cause.

 But meanwhile, we can work with what we do know about the brain’s role in ADHD.
 Treating ADHD with supplements is one way to try to level out the brain differences that have been found in the ADHD brain.

 There are so many other areas of trial and error when parenting a child with ADHD – what types of incentives motivate the child the most, what discipline techniques work best, what accommodations at school are most successful, which teachers and occupational therapists understand the child’s needs better than others.

 Thanks for reading!
 Please share this with anyone who has children.
-If you’d like to learn more about a natural supplement specifically for children, please click the button:
+If you’d like to learn more about a natural supplement specifically designed by moms for children, please click the button:

 These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, or cure or prevent any disease.
 Information on this site is provided for informational purposes only and is not meant to substitute for the advice provided by your own physician or other medical professional.